Pic: Simon Goodale

-Goodale was born on in Kent on 12 June 1919 and joined the RAF at the outbreak of war.
+Goodale was born in Addington, Kent on 12 June 1919 and joined the RAF at the outbreak of war.
 After training as an observer, he became a wireless operator/air gunner and served a full tour of 28 operations in the Whitleys of 51 Squadron, starting in September 1940.
 During this time, he received the DFC and was commissioned.
 Then, after a period instructing, he was summoned to Scampton to join 617 Squadron when the call came to find an experienced wireless operator for the Shannon crew.

 Some of the escapades in which Goodale were involved after the Dams Raid have passed into Squadron folklore.
 Prominent among them is the trip by train from Lincoln to London for the investiture at Buckingham Palace, where he had to be locked in a lavatory after a drunken trouser-removing incident.
 Fortunately, Adjutant Harry Humphries managed to retrieve them, crumpled and dusty, before anyone became too offended.
 Many of these incidents were recorded by Paul Brickhill in his 1951 book The Dam Busters – items which add to its period charm.